mrkkrp/markkarpov.art/essay/real-realism.md

 The word *reality* is broad and overloaded with meanings.
-In this text, whenever I say *reality* I mean human perception of reality, or to be even more pedantic *direct perception of material world immediately surrounding a human observer in real time*.
+In this text, whenever I say *reality* I mean human perception of reality, or to be even more pedantic *direct perception of material world immediately surrounding the subject in real time*.
 Therefore, I might talk about *appreciation of reality*, which should not be misunderstood as appreciation of everything that is real, since without a doubt there are many terrible things that are real, however no one should be persuaded to appreciate them.